 Field trips are utilized to enhance the curriculum and provide children with experiences available on campus.
 Teachers frequently take children on short excursions to other areas of the campus.
 Due to the varied and flexible scheduling of many of our families, we do not participate in field trips away from our campus environment.
 Parents are asked to sign a permission/authorization for children to visit other areas of the campus.

 Parents should be aware of weather conditions and dress children accordingly, as outdoor play is an integral part of the daily schedule.
 Children participate in outdoor play when temperatures are above 20 degrees (wind chill factor 10 degrees) and below 100 degrees.
-Children do not participate in outdoor play on days when air quality is designated “orange or red.”
+Children do not participate in outdoor play on days when air quality is designated “red.”
 A physician’s statement is required for those children wishing to refrain from outdoor play for medical reasons.